Fcmam5/state-of-dz-swe-2024/website/src/pages/support.md

+---
+description: Information on how to support our initiative.
+---

 # Support Our Initiative

 Thank you for visiting our website and showing interest in our research project!
 We've dedicated our time and resources to conduct a comprehensive survey and research study to benefit the Algerian developer community.
 Your support can help us make this initiative a success.